 At Featherstone Primary School, we follow The Early Years Foundation Stage (EYFS) framework.
 The Early Years Foundation Stage is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
 It is a play based curriculum for children from birth to the end of Reception.

 There are 7 Areas of Learning:

-Prime Areas of Learning

-Personal, Social and Emotional Development Communication and Language Physical Development Expressive Art and Design Specific Areas of Learning Literacy Mathematics Understanding the World
+- Personal, Social and Emotional Development

+- Communication and Language

+- Physical Development

+- Literacy

+- Mathematics

+- Understanding the World

+- Expressive Art and Design

 We plan and deliver the areas of learning through play based opportunities.
 Throughout the year, we cover 6 topics with the children so that their vocabulary, knowledge and understanding is enhanced.
 The topics we cover are underpinned by a whole school approach which we call- "So what?" and "Big Idea".
+Please note our topics may change as we use children's interests to inform what we teach.

 Autumn 1 "I will be 5, so what?"
-An all about me topic which explores who the children are when they arrive at school, what they like/dislike, their interests and what they can Autumn 2 "We need food to live, but what food is good for us?"
-This is a big idea exploring food and how some foods are good for us all the time and some foods we should Spring 1 "We can travel all over the world, but what can we use?"
-Another big idea that Spring 2 "Cows and tigers are both animals, but why don't tigers live on a farm?"
-A big idea Summer 1 "Plants and flowers are important to us, so what?"
-In this topic we explore the Summer 2 "I have changed so much in the past year, so what?"
-Our final topic brings
+An all about me topic which explores who the children are when they arrive at school, what they like/dislike, their interests and what they can do.
+Autumn 2 "The sun and moon are the best of friends but they never see each other."
+This is a big idea exploring light and dark, including festivals we celebrate during this time.
+Spring 1 "What makes a superhero?"
+In this big idea topic we explore what it means to be a superhero, including real life heroes in our community.
+Spring 2 "Dinosaurs are extinct, so what?"
+A so what exploring the past and comparing dinosaurs to animals of today.
+Summer 1 "We can travel all over the world, but what can we use?"
+Another big idea that explores transport and journeys.
+Summer 2 "I have changed so much in the past year, so what?"
+Our final topic brings together everything we've learnt as well as preparing for the transition to Year One.